crowz-fx/huntressCTF/2024/nightmare_on_hunt_street/README.md

 ### What is the name of the offensive security tool that was used to gain initial access?

 ```
+psexec
 ```

-### How many unique enumeration commands were run with net.exe?
+### How many unique enumeration commands were run with?

 ```